openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-wifi-manager.md

 **Resolution Steps**

-1. Retry the operation of turning the WIFI switch off and on.
+1. Retry turning the WIFI switch off and on.
-2. If step 1 does not work, try restarting the device.
+2. If step 1 doesn't work, try restarting the device.

-## 2501003 Service Enable Failed
+## 2501003 Service Activation Failed

 **Error Message**